 In a startup, the CEO often thinks that it’s his or her job to lead.
 They focus on delegating duties and roles, forgetting that even the smallest thing can mature into large problems.
-Some of the critical issues in a startup are those pesky details related to business process, scalability and business model.
+Some of the critical issues in a startup are those pesky details related to business process, scalability, and business model.
 It’s inevitable that roles will mix.
 When the management fails to understand this, and sits on the roof waiting for everyone else to do everything else, there’s a high probability that the business will fail.

 5. Getting Outcompeted

 This is another key reason why most startups fail.
-They have a good product, and there’s market need for the product, but they just aren’t able to put up with the competition.
+They have a good product, and there’s a market need for the product, but they just aren’t able to put up with the competition.
 The big brands spend more money to market their products as better and superior, and the startup gets trampled into nothing.
 Startup entrepreneurs should leverage creative marketing ideas that make up for the lack of adequate funds to promote their products.

 6. Poor Product

-Maybe there’s need for the product in the market, but it just ranks very poorly when compared to what the competition are offering.
+Maybe there’s a need for the product in the market, but it just ranks very poorly when compared to what the competition is offering.
 This is another key issue that most startup entrepreneurs really have to think about.
 There should be no compromise on product quality.
 Businesses succeed because their customers like the products that they are selling to them.
 So if you just make a less-than-impressive product and hope to make a run for it, you’ll probably end up failing.

 7. Lack of Business Model

 If there’s something wrong with your business model, there’s a high likelihood that the business will fail.
 Have it in mind that startups are delicate and the smallest error in terms of conducting the business can lead to doom.
 Spend the time to iron out your business plan and think out of the box when it comes to finding new ways to scale.